liquity/dev/README.md

 #### Partial redemption hints

-All Troves that are fully redeemed from in a redemption sequence are left with zero debt, and are reinserted at the top of the SortedTroves list.
+All Troves that are fully redeemed from in a redemption sequence are left with zero debt, and are closed.
+The remaining collateral (the difference between the orginal collateral and the amount used for the redemption) will be claimable by the owner.

 It’s likely that the last Trove in the redemption sequence would be partially redeemed from - i.e. only some of its debt cancelled with LUSD.
 In this case, it should be reinserted somewhere between top and bottom of the list.
 The `_lowerPartialRedemptionHint` and `_upperPartialRedemptionHint` hints passed to `redeemCollateral` describe the future neighbors the expected reinsert position.